Mtiwari27/Image-Interpreter/README.md

    streamlit run app.py
    ```

-6. Open your browser and visit http://localhost:8501 to explore ImageInsights.
+6. Open your browser and visit http://localhost:8502 to explore Image-Interpreter.

 ---